Force Dipole Interactions in Tubular Fluid Membranes

-We now explain the six scenarios considered in Fig.\ref{3d} (with the zoomed trajectories displayed in Fig.\ref{zoomedfig}): \begin{itemize} \item Case A: Here we observe that a mutually perpendicular dipole pair initially situated along the angular $\hat{\theta}$ direction of the tubular membrane move together along the circumference without any change in orientation and without any deviation along the $\hat{z}$ direction.
-From Eq.(\ref{dynmeq}) and Eq.(\ref{zlim}) in Appendix \ref{deriv}, we see that for both dipoles $\dot{\alpha}$ and $\dot{z}$ vanish in this case, in agreement with our numerical observations.
+where $\left(\nabla^{cyl} \times \bm{v}^{dipole}\right) $ denotes the curl of $ \bm{v}^{dipole}$ in cylindrical co-ordinates and the dipole velocity field $ \bm{v}^{dipole}$ is given by Eq.~(\ref{vdp}).
+All the simulations are performed in python using standard numerical routines setting $\eta_{2D} =1, \eta=0.01, R=1$ for which $\frac{\lambda}{R} =100$.
+In the remainder of this section, we will combine the co-ordinates of the i-th dipole $(\theta_i, z_i)$ on the cylinder surface and its orientation $\alpha_i$ with respect to $\hat{\theta}$, into a single row vector $ \vec{r}=(\theta_i, z_i, \alpha_i)$.
+Fig.~(\ref{3d}) illustrates six interesting situations for the dynamics of a pair of dipoles in the tubular fluid membrane.
+Zoomed versions of the same figures showing the temporal variations in dipole co-ordinates are provided in Fig.~(\ref{zoomedfig}).
+The temporal evolution of orientation of dipole pair and the corresponding trajectories in $\theta-z$ plane are presented in Fig.~(\ref{azoomedfig}) of Appendix \ref{amap}.
+We now explain the six scenarios considered in Fig.~(\ref{3d}) (with the zoomed trajectories displayed in Fig.~(\ref{zoomedfig})): \begin{itemize} \item Case A: Here we observe that a mutually perpendicular dipole pair initially situated along the angular $\hat{\theta}$ direction of the tubular membrane move together along the circumference without any change in orientation and without any deviation along the $\hat{z}$ direction.
+From Eq.~(\ref{dynmeq}) and Eq.~(\ref{zlim}) in Appendix \ref{aderiv}, we see that for both dipoles $\dot{\alpha}$ and $\dot{z}$ vanish in this case, in agreement with our numerical observations.
 Furthermore, since $\dot{\theta}_1 = \dot{\theta_2}$, the dipoles move with a fixed separation.
-Let us also note that the fixed point of the system in this situation is given by $z_1 = z_2,~ \theta_1 - \theta_2 = (2n+1)\pi, n \in \mathbb{Z}$. \item Case B: This situation is similar to Case A, now the mutually perpendicular dipole pair is initially situated along the axial $\hat{z}$ direction of the cylinder.
+Note that the fixed point of the system in this situation is given by $z_1 = z_2,~ \theta_1 - \theta_2 = (2n+1)\pi, n \in \mathbb{Z}$. \item Case B: This situation is similar to Case A, now the mutually perpendicular dipole pair is initially situated along the axial $\hat{z}$ direction of the cylinder.